Double Jeopardy Protections

 The Federal Government May Prosecute Despite a State Court Conviction or Acquittal

 Federal law provides very weak protections against a defendant facing charges in both state and federal court for the same conduct.
 In the federal system, it is possible for the federal government to bring criminal charges against a defendant who has already been convicted of a state crime for the same conduct.
 The Department of Justice has guidelines which discourage prosecutors from bringing charges against a defendant who has already faced charges in the state system, but there is no absolute ban on the federal government’s ability to do so.
+Further, federal prosecutors in Philadelphia have recently begun to routinely disregard those guidelines due to political disagreements between the United States Attorney’s Office for the Eastern District of Pennsylvania and the Philadelphia District Attorney’s Office as to how harshly certain defendants should be punished upon conviction.
+Federal prosecutions of defendants who have previously faced charges in the state system are now increasingly common.

 Therefore, a defendant who has been acquitted of charges in the Pennsylvania courts could be charged with and tried in the federal system despite the fact that the defendant already won the case in Pennsylvania.
 This is because of the idea that the state and the federal government are “dual sovereigns.”
 This means that under federal law, both the United States and state government may both prosecute you for a crime without violating the constitutional protection against double jeopardy if your act violated both state laws and federal statute.